Types of Parties:

 A: No. We do not fund beverages of any kind but we can provide cases of water for your party.

 Q: Does DAPA provide water for parties?

-Q: Then what exactly can DAPA fund (chips, pretzels, birthday cake, DJs, room rentals, bottled water, etc)?
+Q: Then what exactly can DAPA fund (chicken wings, pizza, birthday cake, etc.)?

-A: We fund “substantial” food items and non-alcoholic beverages that cannot be used as mixers.
+A: We fund “substantial” food items.
 Our goal is to help you have food in your stomach and stay hydrated when you go out.
-We do not fund decorations or entertainment, either.
+Popular substantial food items include pizza, cake, insomnia cookies, burritos, wings, and bagels.
+We do not fund beverages, decorations or entertainment (DJs, performers, etc).